Frederick Christian II of Schleswig-Holstein-Sonderburg-Augustenburg: Issue

+Later life and death

 In 1810, Frederik Christian's younger brother Charles August was chosen by the estates of the Swedish realm as that nation's crown prince, to succeed the elderly and childless King Charles XIII.
 Following Charles August's death in May 1810, Frederick Christian himself was the leading candidate to become the new heir to the Swedish throne.
 On 8 August 1810 he was elected crown prince by the estates.
 His election however, was reconsidered and withdrawn two weeks later and Jean-Baptiste Bernadotte, Marshal of France and Prince of Ponte Corvo, was elected instead.

 Frederick Charles died on 14 June 1814.
 He was succeeded by his eldest son, Christian August II, then but sixteen years old.
 Louise Auguste took control of the Augustenborg estates and the children’s upbringing.
 The estates were turned over to the son and heir on his return from an extended foreign tour in 1820.